darmie/KaaL/docs/HOBBYIST_GUIDE.md

 **Happy Hacking!**

-*"From Hello World to Full OS - One Component at a Time"*
+*"From bare metal to userspace - one chapter at a time"*